Ajibade Gbadegesin Ogunoye III

-Ajibade Gbadegesin Ogunoye III is the Olowo of Owo and Ruler of Owo Land in Ondo State, Nigeria.
-He ascended the throne in 2019, following the death of his predecessor, Oba Folagbade Olateru Olagbegi III.
+Ajibade Gbadegesin Ogunoye III is the current Olowo of Owo and Ruler of Owo Land in Ondo State, Nigeria.
+He was crowned king in 2019, following the death of his predecessor, Oba Folagbade Olateru Olagbegi III.
 His father, Oba Adekola Ogunoye II, had also ruled as Olowo of Owo from 1968 until his passing in 1992.

-On 14 December 2019, Ogunoye was ceremonially crowned as a paramount Yoruba king of Owo in a traditional royal ceremony in Ondo State.
-At the event, he was presented with the staff of office by Governor Arakunrin Rotimi Akeredolu.
-The presentation marked the formal beginning of his reign and symbolized his role within the traditional leadership structure of Ondo State.
+On 14 December 2019, Ogunoye was ceremonially crowned as a paramount Yoruba King of Owo in a traditional royal ceremony in Ondo State.
+At the event, he was presented with the staff of office by Governor Arakunrin Rotimi Akeredolu, a presentation that marked the beginning of his reign and his role within the leadership structure of Ondo State.

 Early career

-Oba Ajibade Gbadegesin Ogunoye was born on 6th of July 1966, into the royal family of Owo.
+Oba Ajibade Gbadegesin Ogunoye was born on 6 July 1966, into the regal family of Owo.
 His father, Oba Adekola Ogunoye II, preceded him, as he served as the Olowo of Owo from 1968 to 1992.
 Ajibade Gbadegesin Ogunoye studied law at the Nigerian Law School in Abuja and was called to the Nigerian Bar, qualifying as a barrister and solicitor of the Supreme Court of Nigeria.
-Before ascending the throne, he worked in public service, including as a director of finance in Ondo State.
+Before ascending to the throne he worked in public service, including his role as a director of finance in Ondo State.